Pricing

 "Acme Analytics" -site:acmeanalytics.com

-This returns every page in Ahrefs’ index that mentions your brand name but does not live on your domain.
+This returns every page in Ahrefs’ index that mentions your brand name but doesn’t live on your domain.

 Step 2: Highlight Unlinked Domains